Continuing Education Activity

 Treatment with hydrochlorothiazide as a single agent with a dose of 12.5 mg or 25 mg daily showed no evidence of decreasing morbidity or mortality.

-Thiazide-type diuretics (chlorthalidone and indapamide) have demonstrated to be superior to prevent cardiovascular disease at a lower cost.
+Thiazide-type diuretics (chlorthalidone and indapamide) have been demonstrated to be superior in preventing cardiovascular disease at a lower cost.
 Recommendations are to start them as first-line treatment for hypertension.
 Multiple studies have shown that thiazide-like diuretics (chlorthalidone and indapamide) are more potent than hydrochlorothiazide in hypertension treatment.
 They are better at decreasing the risk of cardiovascular disease comparing to hydrochlorothiazide.

 Chlorthalidone is the drug of choice to start as monotherapy for hypertension.
 Studies show it to be the best diuretic to control blood pressure and to prevent mortality and morbidity.
 It is more effective than hydrochlorothiazide in lowering blood pressure when the researchers monitored 24-hour ambulatory blood pressures.
 Hydrochlorothiazide has a shorter effect during the day in a study that compared the office blood pressure reading with the 24 hours ambulatory blood pressure readings.
 Switching to chlorthalidone from hydrochlorothiazide decreases systolic blood pressure by 7 to 8 mm Hg.

-The Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) showed that chlorthalidone at 12.5 to 25 mg/day caused less cardiovascular complications than amlodipine and lisinopril
+The Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) showed that chlorthalidone at 12.5 to 25 mg/day caused fewer cardiovascular complications than amlodipine and lisinopril.

 CCBs divide into two groups: dihydropyridines and non-dihydropyridines